Starting a trucking company is important but keeping it profitable is more important.

 According to the article an expert's advice on best metrics to use for fleet profitability, an expert said "Once you book a load, you've made all the money you are going to make.

 This means that you can have the highest payable loads on the market but if the costs of operation are poorly managed then the profitability of the trucking business goes down.

 On the other hand, if you book loads with average costs per mile but you are doing a great job at cutting operational costs, the business can still be profitable.

-Planning how to manage key metrics of the business to increase revenue and lower costs is key to the maintenance of a strong profit margin.
+Planning how to manage key trucking company performance metrics is increase revenue and lower costs is key to the maintenance of a strong trucking company profit margins.